-Full Year - 1 credit/unit - Elective - 9th - 12th grade
+Full Year - 1 credit/unit - Elective - 9th - 12th grade-may fulfill Fine Arts requirement for graduation.

 This course is designed to address the beginning levels of the theatre.
-Emphasis will be placed on developing acting skills by performing in monologue and scenes.
+Emphasis will be placed on developing acting skills by performing in monologues and scenes.
 The student will collaborate with peers to create, perform, and evaluate performances from various theatrical genres.
 Students will articulate appropriate theatrical vocabulary through presentations.
 Students will be graded on written assessments and performance-based assessments.